jgrospe92/Iot-PythonDashboard/README.md

 - Inside the python file create a variable `ipaddress = 'BROKER IP ADDRESS'`
 - Replace `BROKER IP ADDRESS` with the right MQTT Broker IP address

+# wifi username and password
+- In order to hide your wife confidentials we will need to create a header file
+- In the Arudino IDE click the down arrow button on the top right side of the window
+- Click New Tab then name it to `arduino_secrets.h`
+- then define two variables
+- `#define SECRET_SSID "Your network SSID"`
+- `#define SECRET_PASS "Your network password"`
+- `#deine SECRET_IP "Your network IP"`
+-

 # Plottly Dash Documentation
 - https://dash.plotly.com/